 Lastly and most importantly, automation helps businesses save up resources in the long-run.
 Technology is much more cost-efficient than spending money a non-essential hire or on compensating for business inefficiencies.
 At the same time, they can use the money they save towards other growth endeavours.

 Baruch Silvermann, the CEO of the Smart Investory summarizes the cost benefits of working remotely in four ways: businesses get to save on rent, they save on electricity, water, and othe utility bills, they don’t have to conduct any maintenance, or pay taxes on having a physical site for their business.
 In addition, the comfort of working remotely reduces attrition rates and increases productivity.
 Employees save on the costs of communiting to work.
 They enjoy the benefits of being able to work to their convenience and comfort.
 Plus, they’re generally mentally more fit to do the job.

-That said, it’s important for companies to remember that just because they’re not paying for rent or office utilities, does not mean that the costs are not there.
-It’s just that the burden of paying them have shifted to their employees wherever they’re working from.
+That said, it’s important for companies to remember that just because they’re not paying for rent or office utilities, it does not mean that the costs are not there.
+It’s just that the burden of paying them has shifted to their employees, wherever they’re working from.

 At the minimum, federal laws that require employeres to reimburse work-related expenses, particularly if these expenses bring the employee’s earnings below minimum wage.
 Companies like Shopify and Indeed are paying their employees to set up their home offices.
 Other experts feel that companies should reimburse their employees for work-related expenses as a principle.
 Firstly, because it’s equitable.
 And secondly, because laws are changing and will eventually ensure that terms remain fair for both employer and employees.